OperationSpark/first-website/README.md

 * [Students will require a GitHub account](https://github.com/join) and will need to remember their GitHub username and password.
 * [Students will require a Cloud9 account - they will login to Cloud9 using their GitHub credentials](https://c9.io/web/login).
-* Students should have basic knowledge of HTML and gone through the [Intro to HTML](https://github.com/OperationSpark/javascript-wiki/wiki/HTML-Intro) lesson.

 ##Overview